Bjournaux/SeaFreeze/README.md

 ## Example

-An executable matlab live script (Example_SeaFreeze.mlx) is provided allowing to run the following examples.
+An executable Matlab live script (Example_SeaFreeze.mlx) is provided allowing to run the following examples.

 ### Single point input